dfinance/dvm/README.md

 [environment variables]: #environment-variables

-For more info run dvm or compiler with `--help`.
+For more info run dvm with `--help`.

 - - - - - - - - - -